gregology/gregology.github.io/_posts/2019-03-29-personal-vpn.md

 comments: True
 licence: Creative Commons
 categories:
-  - Tech
-  - Tutorial
+  - technology
 tags:
-  - tech
+  - tutorial
-  - vpn
+  - privacy
 ---

 Russia has recently threatened to block popular VPN services unless they join a state IT system that contains a registry of banned websites[¹](https://www.themoscowtimes.com/2019/03/29/russia-threatens-to-block-popular-vpn-services-to-prevent-website-access-a65007).
 In response, here is a quick tutorial on how to setup a personal VPN for $1 a month.
 Personal VPNs have advantages over shared VPN services because they are harder for governments to block & you do not share an ip address with possible nefarious users so you get less annoying "Are you a robot" questions.